Battleship Potemkin (1925) Director: Sergei M. Eisenstein

 The setting is June 1905.
-Two sailors, Matyushenko and Vakulinchuk, are taken in by the revolution happening across Russia against the Tsarist regime.
+Two sailors, Matyushenko and Vakulinchuk, are taken in by the revolutionary spirit against the Tsarist regime unfolding across Russia.
 A clumsy officer beats a sailor for accidentally tripping over him.
 This causes Vakulincheck to rally the crew in support of a revolution.

 The next morning, the crew complains about the food –the meat is covered in worms.
 The captain comes to inspect the meat but the captain says they are maggots and should just be washed off prior to eating.
 The sailors refuse to eat it, and instead they simply eat bread and water.
 One sailor, while cleaning the mess hall, reads an inscription on a plate: “give us this day our daily bread.”